Fentanyl Named “Deadliest Drug” According to CDC

 Fentanyl is being mixed into heroin, cocaine, and other drugs – either knowingly or unknowingly to customers – due to how cheap and powerful the synthetic drug is.
 For example, about 40% of people listed as dying of a cocaine overdose also had fentanyl in their system.
 In 2011, only 4% of overdoses were contributed to Fentanyl.
 By 2016, 29% of drug overdoses were caused by fentanyl, either by itself or mixed with other drugs.

 A drug dealer isn’t someone you can trust, yet people of all ages and walks of life will put their lives in the hands of a plastic baggy.
 Even the dealers may not know that their heroin or cocaine has been adulterated with Fentanyl.
 There were 18,335 overdose deaths involving fentanyl in the USA in 2016, followed closely by heroin with a death count of 15,961.
-To put it in perspective, fentanyl deaths have risen from 1,300 in 2013 to 18,335 in 2016.
+To put it in perspective, deaths have risen from 1,300 in 2013 to 18,335 in 2016 from this drug.

 What to do About Fentanyl